rasendubi/blog/content/blog/literate-config/index.md

 * Look and feel…
 ```

-Each section has more subsections---that makes configuration manageable, so I can go with a single configuration file.
+Each section has more subsections---that makes configuration manageable so that I can go with a single configuration file.

 ### Atomicity